adipandas/adipandas.github.io/_posts/2020-02-01-stable-unstable-fixed-point.md

 In layman's terms, you can say the following about stable and unstable fixed points.

-**Stable Fixed Point**: Put a system to an initial value which is "close" to its fixed point.
+**Stable Fixed Point**: Put a system to an initial value that is "close" to its fixed point.
 The trajectory of the solution of the differential equation $$\dot x = f(x)$$ will stay close to this fixed point.

 **Unstable Fixed Point**: Again, start the system with initial value "close" to its fixed point.
-If the fixed point is unstable, there exists a solution which starts at this initial value but the trajectory of the solution will move away from the this fixed point.
+If the fixed point is unstable, there exists a solution that starts at this initial value but the trajectory of the solution will move away from this fixed point.

-In other words, one can also think of stable fixed point as the attractor and unstable fixed point as the repeller.
-A partical motion governed by $$\dot x = f(x)$$, a stable fixed point will force a particle to move towards itself.
+In other words, one can also think of a stable fixed point as the attractor and unstable fixed point as the repeller.
+A particle governed by $$\dot x = f(x)$$, a stable fixed point will force this particle to move towards itself.
 On the other hand, an unstable fixed point will force a particle away from itself.

 ### Mathematical Intuition: